 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a blizzard is coming.
-Snow and ice that build up inside your air conditioner can melt and refreeze, harming condenser coils and lowering efficiency.
+You can temporarily cover your air conditioner in the winter when you know a snowstorm is coming.
+Snow and ice that build up inside your air conditioner can melt and refreeze, damaging condenser coils and reducing efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your system if a strong storm is coming in Bend.
-Hail can critically damage your system’s fins, affecting efficiency.
+Although it’s not always possible to expect a hailstorm, you can temporarily cover your AC if a bad storm is coming in Bend.
+Hail can seriously damage your system’s fins, impacting efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Tri County Climate Control LLC provides help.
+Whether you have questions about heating and cooling or need air conditioning service, Tri County Climate Control LLC offers assistance.
 Give us a call at 541-238-2797 or schedule an appointment online.